y-kawagu/dcase2020_task2_evaluator/README.md

 The **dcase2020_task2_evaluator** consists of only one script:
 - `evaluator.py`
-    - This script outputs the AUC and pAUC scores using:
+    - This script outputs the AUC and pAUC scores by using:
       - Ground truth of the normal and anomaly labels
       - Anomaly scores for each wave file listed in the csv file for each macine ID